The Simulation State.#

 One of the features that makes JaxDEM special is its ability to handle batched states.
 Batches can be interpreted as trajectories (multiple snapshots over time) or as independent simulations (multiple distinct initial conditions).

-This capability is handy for performance.
-JaxDEM is optimized for throughput, meaning that if your GPU is not saturated, you’re leaving performance on the table.
-A common task in DEM simulations is to perform parameter sweeps.
-JaxDEM provides the tools to run many independent simulations in parallel, potentially completing many small simulations in at the same time it would take for just one until your GPU is fully utilized.
+This is useful for performance.
+JaxDEM is optimised for throughput: if your GPU is not saturated, you are leaving performance on the table.
+A common DEM task is running parameter sweeps.
+JaxDEM lets you run many independent simulations in parallel, potentially finishing all of them in the time it would take for just one, until the GPU is fully utilised.

-Furthermore, JaxDEM’s ability to handle trajectories means you don’t have to interrupt the GPU to perform I/O operations (for example, saving the simulation state).
-You can accumulate an entire trajectory in memory and then save everything at the end.
-This often results in much better performance at the cost of a bit more memory usage.
+Furthermore, trajectory support means you don’t have to interrupt the GPU for I/O (e.g., saving state to disk).
+You can accumulate a full trajectory in memory and save everything at the end, which often gives much better performance at the cost of a bit more memory.

 snapshot2 = jdem.State.create(pos=jnp.array([[0.1, 0.0]]), vel=jnp.array([[0.1, 0.0]]))